jannenev/large-data/README.md

-Working with large data - 1,3 million images
+# Working with large data - 1,3 million images

 This project arised from need to efficiently process 1,3 million images, to be fed for Neural Network.
 Images (90 GB) are larger than RAM, so they need to be read and processed in batches.

+Keras' data-generator supported only placing images to folders responding classes.
+With multilabel task though that is not reasonable, so self built data-generator is needed.

 Extracted numerical features are also large, so instead of storing all in RAM, we output them into a structure that gets automatically written to disk in batches.